 If a person dies without making a will, his or her assets will be dealt with in accordance with the laws of intestacy in that state or territory.
-One of the relevant factors is whether the deceased had a spouse or children.
+One of the relevant factors is whether the deceased has identifiable next of kin.